Managed Care Partners - How to not reinvent the wheel

 Date: June 1, 2012

-When Johns Hopkins anesthesiologist Michelle Petrovic spoke recently to hospital leaders about a surgical handoff system she helped develop, she described the complexity of transferring patients from the operating room to their next destination.
-Moving patients to the intensive care unit or postanesthesia care unit can require a diverse group including attending and resident physicians, surgeons, anesthesiologists, nurses and technicians who all are charged with communicating vital information in surroundings rich with distractions.
+When Johns Hopkins anesthesiologist Michelle Petrovic spoke to hospital leaders about the surgical handoff system she helped develop, she described the complexity of transferring patients from the operating room to their next destination.
+Moving a patient to the intensive care unit or post anesthesia care unit, she reminded them, can require attending physicians, interns, nurses, surgeons, anesthesiologists and technicians who are all charged with communicating vital information in surroundings rich with distractions.

 “Perioperative handoffs pose more risks for errors than many handoffs because they involve multidisciplinary interactions,” Petrovic told listeners from around the country during an informational webinar.
 “The toolkit we’ve created offers a five-step process that improves information sharing and also levels the playing field between practitioners.”

-Because the Affordable Care Act requires hospitals to revamp aspects of their health care delivery, many may seek out proven methods of problem-solving, says Mark Cochran, managing director of Johns Hopkins HealthCare Solutions: “Everyone is looking for solutions that are already in use at a place like Hopkins to improve patient care or administrative practice while lowering costs.”
+Soon afterward, Johns Hopkins Medicine began selling a 25-page handbook and 18-minute video package fashioned from a study of the handoff protocol used in The Johns Hopkins Hospital’s cardiac surgical intensive care unit.
+Since then, the approach has become the standard of care for all adult perioperative handoffs at the hospital.
+Because the Affordable Care Act requires hospitals to revamp aspects of their health care delivery, many may seek out proven methods of problem-solving, says Mark Cochran, managing director of Johns Hopkins HealthCare Solutions.
+“Everyone is looking for solutions that are already in use at a place like Hopkins to improve patient care or administrative practice while lowering costs,” he points out.